nginxinc/nginx-one-workshops/labs/lab2/readme.md

 - You must have an Active Data Plane Key from previous exercise
 - See `Lab0` for instructions on setting up your system for this Workshop
 - Familiarity with basic Linux concepts and commands
-- Familiarity with basic Nginx concepts and commands
+- Familiarity with basic NGINX concepts and commands

 <br/>